Distract Large Language Models for Automatic Jailbreak Attack: Methods

 \subsection{Judgement Model}

 Judgement model is introduced to evaluate the success of a jailbreak attack as well as the iterative optimization of the jailbreak template.
 The evaluation is challenging due to the inherent complexity and flexibility of natural language.
-Different from previous works \cite{zou2023universal,yu2023gptfuzzer,li2023deepinception}, we formulate the evaluation as a sentence pair classification problem.
-The input to the judgement model is the user instruction and response pairs $(X_p, X_r)$, the attack is successful only when the response is related to a malicious request as well as contains harmful content.
-More details are in Section~\ref{sec:exp_setup} and Appendix~\ref{app:judge}.
+We employ a locally fine-tuned DeBERTa model \citep{he2021debertav3} as our judgment model following \citet{yu2023gptfuzzer}.
+However, in contrast to previous works \cite{zou2023universal,yu2023gptfuzzer,li2023deepinception} that judge solely based on the target LLM's response, we formulate the judgment as a sentence pair classification problem.
+The input to the judgement model is the malicious request and response pairs $(X_p, X_r)$.
+The attack is successful only when the response is related to a malicious request as well as contains harmful content.
+We find our judgement model is more reliable than previous response-only or GPT-4 based judgement model.
+More details are in Section~\ref{sec:exp_setup}, Appendix~\ref{app:judge} and Appendix~\ref{sec:many_judge_models}.